The Air Television Team

 Working in a scorching Australian summer, he led a team of young programme makers flying on a variety of aircraft and helicopters over some of the most hostile terrain on earth with no safety incidents – except for a camera which melted!

 During a varied career he has worked as a series producer in current affairs, launched BBC ONE’s football show, Late Kick Off, and has worked with presenters as varied as rock legend Rick Wakeman and Richard Hammond.

 He worked in radio for the BBC and British Forces Broadcasting before making the switch to television as health correspondent for BBC North.

-Matt leads our team making the Helicopter ER series for UKTV.
+Matt leads our team making the Helicopter ER and 999 Rescue Squad series for UKTV.
 He previously worked for the BBC for more than 15 years, starting as a news reporter and video journalist for BBC News before moving into programme making as an Assistant Producer and Producer/Director.

 From filming in Syrian refugee camps, to following car rallies across the Sahara and scrambling with Australia’s flying doctors, Matt has filmed in some pretty challenging and unpredictable situations.